A doctor guides small robotic arms through several tiny keyhole incisions. This allows for greater range of movement than a doctor's hand.

 Depending on the type of procedure that you have, you may be given:

 Several small keyhole openings will be cut in the skin near where the surgery will take place.
 In most cases, a needle will be used to inject carbon dioxide gas into the surgical area.
 This gas will make it easier for the doctor to see internal structures.
 Next, a small camera called an endoscope will be passed through 1 of the incisions.
 The camera will light, magnify, and project an image of the organs onto a video screen.
-Then robotic arms holding instruments for grasping, cutting, dissecting, and suturing will be inserted through the holes.
+Then robotic arms holding instruments for grasping, cutting, dissecting, and stitching will be inserted through the holes.